dreamcatcher-tech/network/Inbox/2024-08-23 1158 filesystem activity to skip io.json.md

 Especially if each tool occurs in a branch, this is a lot of wasted writing.
 Read and write need only be repeatable in the accumulator.

+Could add compression for actions when putting them in the queue.